OpenMods/OpenPeripheral/README.md

 OpenPeripheral
 =============

-An open source Peripheral for ComputerCraft to make the block the Peripheral
+An open source Addon for ComputerCraft to make any block a Peripheral

 Official thread: http://www.computercraft.info/forums2/index.php?/topic/13063-